 Straight after gorging on sweet treats, "Your body experiences a surge of feel-good hormones known as dopamine, and you experience a high similar to using some drugs," says Glassman.
 "When you eat too much sugar, your body releases insulin, a hormone that works to remove sugar from the blood, in order to stabilize blood sugar levels."

-The Signs: "There are definite signs of overindulging," says Glassman.
+Signs You've Had Too Much: "There are definite signs of overindulging," says Glassman.
 "Once the insulin is done working, and the sugar is quickly digested, your blood sugar levels drop and make you feel completely drained.
 You'll feel very sluggish and tired—aka the sugar crash."
-And now, let's focus on the recovery with easy ways for you to detox from sugar.
+To level out your blood sugar levels, aim for a satiating protein, fiber, and healthy fats combo.
+And don't forget to hydrate.

 The Culprit: One too many cocktails